-When a student is admitted on a Probationary Status, Administration will review the student's academic progress at end of the1st nine weeks and at the end of the 1st semester.
+When a student is admitted on a Probationary Status, Administration will review the student's academic progress at intervals to be determined by the Head of School, not less than the end of the1st nine weeks and at the end of the 1st semester.
 This review includes, but is not limited to a review of grades, discipline, attendance, work ethic, and overall positive impact on the school by the student and parents.
 The total academic probationary term will not exceed one year.